Meet the Team

 Outreach and Communications Director

-Merritt joined the MCF team in 2016.
-She received her B.S. from the University of South Florida and a M.S. in Environmental Science and Education at Lesley College in Massachusetts.
-Merritt’s career experience includes being part of the opening team of The Florida Aquarium where she developed, marketed and implemented educational outreach programs for the public and recruited, trained and managed facility volunteers, and as External Affairs Manager/Ombudsman for the State of Florida Department of Environmental Protection.
-She loves working on issues in the lower Yakima river and all of MCF’s educational outreach, media and social media.
+Merritt joined the MCF team in 2016 as the Outreach and Communications Manager.
+In this role, she leads the organization’s educational programs, with a deep passion for telling stories that foster meaningful connections to the natural world.
+Merritt has spent her career creatively leveraging community resources and partnerships to develop impactful programs that inspire action and create positive change for both people and the environment.
+She holds a B.S. from the University of South Florida and an M.S. in Environmental Science and Education from Lesley College in Massachusetts.
+Her diverse career includes being part of the opening team at The Florida Aquarium, where she developed, marketed, and implemented educational outreach programs, managed volunteers, and served as the External Affairs Manager/Ombudsman for the State of Florida Department of Environmental Protection.

 Upper Yakima Project Manager